chandramoulibandaru02/img-classifier-using-cifar10-data-set/README.md

-# img-classifier-using-cifar10-data-set

-🔍 Overview
-The goal of this project is to:

-Preprocess image data

-Train an ANN to classify images

-Evaluate performance using metrics like accuracy, precision, recall

-Visualize correct and incorrect predictions

-Save and reuse the trained model
+🧠 Image Classification using ANN
+A simple image classification project using Artificial Neural Networks (ANN) built with TensorFlow/Keras.
+This project demonstrates how to preprocess image data, train a neural network model, evaluate its performance, and visualize predictions.

-🧠 Technologies Used
+🔧 Technologies Used
            Python
            TensorFlow / Keras
            NumPy
            Matplotlib
            Seaborn
            scikit-learn

- Model Workflow
+ 🧪 Model Workflow
-Load dataset (e.g., Fashion MNIST)
+ Load and preprocess image data (e.g., MNIST or Fashion MNIST) Normalize the pixel values

-Normalize and preprocess data

-Build a sequential ANN model
+ Define a Sequential ANN model
+ Compile with loss, optimizer, and metrics
  Train using model.fit()

-Predict using model.predict()
+ Predict classes using model.predict()

-Evaluate with classification report and confusion matrix

-Visualize misclassified images
+ Evaluate using:
+ Accuracy
+ Classification Report
+ Confusion Matrix
+ Visualize correct and incorrect predictions

-Save the trained model for future use
+ Save the model for future use

-📊 Evaluation Metrics
+ 📈 Evaluation Metrics
-Accuracy: Overall correctness of the model
+ Accuracy – Overall prediction correctness

-Precision & Recall: Per-class prediction quality
+ Precision & Recall – Per-class quality analysis F1-Score – Balanced performance score

-F1-score: Harmonic mean of precision and recall

-Confusion Matrix: Shows class-wise prediction performance

-📈 Sample Output
-Accuracy: ~92%

-Clear classification report

-Misclassified image samples displayed with predictions
+ Confusion Matrix – Class-wise result breakdown

-🛠 Future Improvements
+ Future Enhancements
- Try using CNN instead of ANN for better accuracy
+  Upgrade to CNN for better accuracy

- Use data augmentation to improve generalization
+  Use image data augmentation

- Deploy using Streamlit or Flask
+  Deploy as a web app using Streamlit or Flask

- Add custom image upload and prediction interface
+  Enable real-time image upload and classification